 Finally, if you have a strikingly intelligent and beautiful friend, please send her/him my blog address http://www.storiform.com.
 You never know, it could change everything.

 Thanks!
-I appreciate everything you’re doing to make the world a better place.
+I appreciate what you’re quietly doing to make the world a better place.
 Keep writing and don’t let up for air!